great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_expectations_while_exploring_data_in_a_notebook_without_using_a_data_context.rst

 How to create Expectations while exploring data in a notebook, without using a Data Context.
 ============================================================================================

+Building :ref:`Expectations` as you conduct exploratory data analysis is a great way to ensure that your insights about data processes and pipelines remain part of your team's knowledge.

 This guide will help you get started quickly in Great Expectations, without even setting up a :ref:`Data Context`.
 All you need is a notebook and some data.

 .. admonition:: Prerequisites: This how-to guide assumes you have already: